Sentry In winter (photo IMONTOP)

 The Sentry, on the southern part of Antelope Island, is a 5,546 feet high knob located in the center of the ridgeline between Frary Peak and Molly’s Nipple.
 You can spot it easily from the highway as it stands alone in the middle of the southern ridge.
-The Sentry is a non-technical 7-mile hike up a treeless hillside with most of the trip following a double-track trail.
+The Sentry is a non-technical 7-mile round trip hike up a treeless hillside with most of the trip following a double-track trail.
 The final climb is a short but steep 200-yard scramble up to peak.

 The Sentry and the southern part of Antelope Island has been closed to public for over a hundred years and only recently re-opened in 2005.

 The top of The Sentry is marked by a derelict flag pole bent 45 degrees askew and mounted in the rock crag.
 From the top, you are rewarded with an outstanding panorama of the Great Salt Lake, Oquirrh Mountains to the south, the Wasatch Mountains to the East, Frary Peak to the north, and Grassy/Newfoundland Mountains to the West.
 The terrain around The Sentry is dry Great-Plains-like grasslands populated by bison, antelope and deer.
 It is a unique view and very different than the usual Utah experience.